|Home Script Language Script Editor|

 |See also: Installation of Scripts, ImageLab Scripts, ILabPascal - Sample Scripts, ILabPascal - General Functions, Input/Output, ILabPascal - Math, Vectors, Matrices, ILabPascal - Display, ILabPascal - Data Manipulation, ILabPascal - Spectral & Image Processing

-The script editor consists of the following three windows: (1) the script editor where you input your script code; (2) the status window which provides feedback during the execution of the script code; and (3) the console window which allows to output information during the execution of the script.
+The script editor consists of the following three windows: (1) the script editor where you input your script code; (2) the status window which provides feedback during the execution of the script code; and (3) the console window which allows you to output information during the execution of the script.

 The script editor is a flexible and powerful text editor which provides syntax highlighting and parameter completion support for the ImageLab script language.
 It can open up to eight scripts in parallel which are organized by tabsheets.
 The tabs show the filename of the corresponding script.
 Clicking the "Execute Script" button compiles and starts the currently visible script.